carriehuangjy/Kiddivax_scripts/Pilot_study/Influenza_Transmissibility_HK_2009/README.md

 - `Table_7.r` shows the factors associated with the risk of laboratory-confirmed (by reverse-transcription polymerase chain reaction or serological testing) pandemic influenza, with analysis stratified by vaccines and household contact status.

 - `Table_8.r` illustrates the factors associated with the risk of laboratory-confirmed pandemic influenza, with prior seasonal influenza infection stratified into laboratory-confirmed influenza A/H1N1 and A/H3N2 infection.

+- `Figure_S1.r` visualizes the proportion of positive isolates for different types of influenza viruses (Pandemic A(H1N1), Seasonal A, and Seasonal B) over time.

+- `Figure_S2.r` creates a plot that displays antibody titers before and after vaccination for two different flu strains (A/H1N1 and A/H3N2) and one strain of influenza B, separated by intervention group (TIV or placebo).

+- `Figure_S3.r` plots Daily Adverse Reaction

+- `Figure_S4.r` plots a graph with antibody titers to pandemic A/H1N1 on the y-axis and different categories of infection on the x-axis.

 ## Usage